gioele/git-collab-guide/guide.en.md

 on something else in other branches.)

     $ git checkout headings-color
+    Already on 'headings-color'
+    Your branch is up-to-date with 'origin/headings-color'.

 Now we go forth and make the adjustments that have been requested.